Day 6: "The Eagle's Gaze" / गरुड़ की दृष्टि

 Hold: 1 minute with eyes closed.
 Full stillness.
 Full silence.

-Modification: Bend the knees as much as needed.
-Use a strap looped around the feet and hold the strap.
-Sit on a blanket.
-None of the physical modifications change today's practice -- the key is the closed eyes and the inner focus.
-A student sitting with bent knees, a strap, and deeply closed eyes in quiet inner observation is doing this pose at its highest level.
+Modification: Bend the knees, use a strap, sit on a blanket.
+The key is the closed eyes and inner focus -- a student with bent knees and deep inner observation is doing this pose at its highest level.

 ---

 Hold: 1 minute on the left side.
-Then slowly rise, switch legs (left knee bends, right leg extends), and fold over the right leg for 1 minute.
+Switch legs and fold over the right leg for 1 minute.
 Eyes closed throughout.

 ---